sampsyo/home/_posts/2014-10-19-bugrubric.md

 ## Two Points: The Literalist

-Unlike the Novice, you've done this before---but you've overcorrected.
-You're *all about* detail.
+You've begun to accept the Gospel of Detail into your heart.
 If there's a traceback, you include it.
-But the description is a bare-bones, Hemingwayian affair:
+But the associated context is a bare-bones, Hemingwayian affair:

 > I ran this:
 >